-Massively interesting talk, that steers through the issues and concepts expertly.
+Massively interesting talk, that steers through the issues and concepts of why privacy matters expertly.

 Too often the debate is positioned at its polarised extremes:

 - Privacy is dead, bring on the technology

 - Kill the technology, save our privacy